 Growth$299/mo ($2,990/yr)4,500,00050 TB50 (1/user above 50)Metered

-Credits cover: storage (100/GB), bandwidth (212/GB), AI tokens (1/100 tokens), document ingestion (10/page), video ingestion (5/sec), image ingestion (5/image), file conversions (25/each).
+Credits cover: storage (100/GB), bandwidth (212/GB), AI tokens (1/100 tokens), document ingestion (10/page), video ingestion (5/sec), image ingestion (5/image), file conversions (25/each), workflow steps (5/completed step).

-When credits run out: Starter plans hard-stop on overage until the monthly credit reset; Business and Growth meter overage.
+When credits run out: Solo plans hard-stop on overage until the monthly credit reset; Business and Growth meter overage.
 Direct the user to upgrade or adjust the plan at https://fast.io or via POST /current/org/{org_id}/billing/.

 Profile Hierarchy

-User (Type 1) → Organization (Type 2) → Workspace (Type 3) / Share (Type 4)
+User (Type 2) → Organization (Type 3) → Workspace (Type 4) / Share (Type 5)

 Users own organizations.
 An organization is a collector of workspaces — it can represent a company, a business unit, a team, or simply a personal collection.
 Organizations own workspaces and shares.
 Users can also directly own shares.

-All profile IDs are 19-digit numeric strings (e.g., "1234567890123456789").
+All profile IDs are 19-digit numeric strings (e.g., "2234567890123456789").
+The leading digit encodes the profile type — 2 = user, 3 = org, 4 = workspace, 5 = share.
 Most endpoints also accept a custom name in place of the numeric ID.

 Account types: human or agent — visible in all user objects via account_type field.